 - 17% Reduction of Pain Level

 - 27% Reduction in Anxiety (GAD-7)

-The interim analysis was exhibited as a poster presentation at the British Pain Society Annual Scientific Conference in Harrogate, May 2016.
-The full poster, which also details significant clinical outcomes for Pathway through Pain participants, can be found here:
+The interim analysis was exhibited at the British Pain Society annual scientific conference.
+The poster presentation, which also details the significant clinical outcomes for Pathway through Pain participants, can be found here:

 Reference: Pimm, J., Maloney, C., Woods, N., Pickering, S., Watsham, E., Coote, L., Nayoan, J., Khalsa, R., & Sirhan, F. (May, 2016).
 An evaluation of a web-based pain management programme ‘Pathway Through Pain’: an interim analysis.
 British Pain Society Annual Conference 2016, Harrogate

-71% of patients who take the online course say they find it helpful with only 3% finding it unhelpful.
+71% of people who take the course say they find it helpful with only 3% finding it unhelpful.